mstksg/inCode/copy/entries/lenses-and-prisms.md

 `Lens s t a b` (which is a version of `Lens' outer inner` where we relabel the type variables of the inputs and outputs) is called a [lens family][lens-family].
 Be careful to never call it a "polymorphic lens".
-It **not** a polymorphic lens.
 It is just a normal lens where we re-label the type variables of all of the involved pieces to aid in our discourse.
+It is often also called a "type-changing lens".

 [lens-family]: http://comonad.com/reader/2012/mirrored-lenses/